Lukas-JavaScript/Lukas-JavaScript/README.md

 ## Goals

 I’m always learning and improving.
-My current goal: to become a stronger, more efficient developer through open collaboration.
+My current goal: to become a stronger, more efficient developer.

 ## How You Can Help